DhanviDeepakraj/BeyondEarth/README.md

 ## Space Exploration and Astronomy Website

-Beyond Earth is an educational astronomy website that provides information about space exploration, celestial events, constellations, astrophotography, and recent developments in space science.
+Beyond Earth is an educational astronomy website designed to provide users with engaging and informative content related to space exploration and astronomical phenomena.
+The website features dedicated sections for celestial events, constellations, astrophotography, and the latest developments in space science.

+Developed using HTML, CSS, and JavaScript, the project focuses on delivering a visually appealing and responsive user experience through interactive navigation, image-rich content, and topic-specific pages.
+The platform serves as a simple learning resource for students, astronomy enthusiasts, and anyone interested in exploring the universe.

 ## 🌐 Live Demo